kerenkay/stylish-android-application/README.md

 # STYLISH - The Fashion Social Network

 Stylish is a fashion-focused social media Android app.
-It allows users to share their daily outfits, discover styling inspiration, interact with a community, seamlessly shop for tagged items directly from the feed, and getting AI-powered outfit recommendations based on real-time weather.
+It allows users to share their daily outfits, discover styling inspiration, interact with a community, seamlessly shop for tagged items directly from the feed, and get AI-powered outfit recommendations based on real-time weather.

 ## ✨ Key Features